-1. The abortion laws in 26 countries around the globe strictly forbid it under any circumstances.
+1. Statistics on abortion and abortion laws in 26 countries around the globe strictly forbid it under any circumstances.

 Across the globe, particularly in Africa, Asia, and Latin America, women are being prosecuted and jailed for abortion.
 The anti-abortion laws are so strict that the fetus’s right to live is considered more important than its mother’s life.

 So, Brazil, Mexico, Chile, El Salvador, Egypt, Iraq, Myanmar, the Philippines, and 18 other countries around the globe don’t allow abortion for any reason, as shown on the map published by the Center for Reproductive Rights.
 (CRR).

-2. 90 million women globally have no legal right to choose abortion, statistics worldwide in 2018 reveal.
+2. 90 million women globally have no legal right to choose abortion, stats reveal.

 (Reuters) (Reproductive Rights)

 Around 5% of the women of reproductive age worldwide have no legal right to abortion whatsoever, and some 41% of women live in countries with restrictive abortion laws.

 Additionally, 22% of women in their childbearing years worldwide are allowed to abort only if their life is at risk, and 14% (237 million) are allowed to do so on different physical and mental health grounds.
 Finally, some 590 million women of reproductive age (36%) live in countries with laws that allow it freely, on request.

 3. Statistics on abortion indicate that 25% of all pregnancies worldwide ended up with induced abortions.

 Based on the WHO data collected between 2010 and 2014, there were approximately 56 million abortions worldwide each year, meaning that some 3,000 abortions were happening each day.
 The estimated global abortion ratio was 35 abortions per 1000 women in the age group between 15 and 44.

 4. Abortion statistics worldwide show that approximately 70,000 women die each year due to unsafe abortion methods.

 Abortion safety statistics reveal that approximately 25 million women worldwide each year undergo an unsafe abortion procedure that happens in developing countries in the vast majority of cases.
 Abortion side effects are the cause of up to 13.2% of maternal deaths each year.

 Following data from the World Health Organization (WHO), Africa has the highest death incidence as a direct cause of abortion.